Skip to content

 “Faculty to attend a conference on new teaching methods.”
 “No!”

 Finally, Mr. Simms smiled.
-Then he looked up and said, “The lead to the story is, “There will be no school Thursday.”’
+Then he looked up and said, “The lead to the story is, There will be no school Thursday.

 The Lead

-What does this story mean to us?
-Simple.
-For a slide you didn’t write, for a policy or process that is not in your words, for a presentation or workforce training topic handed to you to deliver, your job is to find the Lead.
-When you flip the screen to the next slide, most of your audience will read all the bullets immediately.
-You could be talking in a foreign language at this point and many wouldn’t notice.
-But after an initial moment for them (and you) to orient yourself to the information on the screen, provide them with the Lead.
-Then, direct their attention to one, or at the most two, key pieces of information and tell why it matters to them – they will gather all the other details from the slide themselves.
+Each time you advance the screen to the next slide, most of your audience will read all the bullets immediately.
+You could be talking in a foreign language for the time it takes them to read it, and many wouldn’t notice.
+But after an initial moment for them (and you) to orient yourself to the information on the screen, your job becomes to provide them with the Lead.
+Direct their attention to one, or at the most two, key pieces of information and tell why it matters to them – they will gather the other details from the slide themselves.
+Most likely there are some bullets on the slide that are fairly obvious and apparent.
+Respect your audience by allowing them to discover this information for themselves.
+You help them best by directing them to the parts that need further exploration.

 This is how you will make any presentation your own, make it memorable, and make it effective workforce training.
 Find the Lead and describe its value to the listener.
 Make it interesting and make it yours.
 Find the Lead – today’s CommLink.
 Be sure to look for more Dynamic Speaking Principles from P H Tyson & Associates.